searchspring/snap/docs/TEMPLATES_THEMING.md

 #### Theme `resultComponent`
-The `resultComponent` property allows you to specify a custom component for rendering results within a theme.
-If not defined, the default `Result` component will be used.
-You can set this property at the theme level to establish a default for all features using that theme.
-If using a custom component, it must be declared in the `components` section of your configuration.
+The `resultComponent` property allows you to specify a which product card component to use for rendering results within the theme.
+If using a custom component (not from the library), it must be declared in the `components` section of your configuration.

 #### Theme `variables`